nidza07/nidza07.github.io/QC-docs/webclient.md

 If you are not logged in  already, the first thing you will be asked to do is type your account credentials.

 Once you have successfully connected, you should hear a welcome message, and your focus should be in the game toolbar.
 To use the web client, make sure that any virtual cursor/browse mode of your screen reader is disabled.
 Normally, this should already happen automatically.
 The browse mode is what is used to navigate a website with single  letters, such as K  for link, H for heading, and so on.
 However, on the web client, this will interfere with single-letter shortcuts, and thus for the best experience it should be disabled.
 With VoiceOver, disable quick nav or single letter navigation.
-With Jaws, use Jaws+Z to toggle virtual cursor, and with NVDA, use NVDA+space to toggle browse mode.
+With Jaws, use Jaws+Z to toggle virtual cursor, and with NVDA, use NVDA+space to switch to focus mode.

 The game toolbar is exactly the same as the menu list described in the general usage document.
 Any shortcut should be performed from this toolbar.
 You can also use Alt+M to switch to it.